g2384/Life-In-The-UK/Facts.md

 - There is also a strong tradition of musical theatre in the UK.
 - Many theatres produce a **pantomime** (british tradition) at **Christmas** time.
 They are based on **fairy** stories and are light-hearted plays with music and comedy, enjoyed by **family** audiences.
 One of the traditional characters is the **Dame**, a woman played by a man.
 There is often also a **pantomime horse or cow** played by two actors in the same costume.
 - The **Edinburgh Festival** takes place in Edinburgh, Scotland, **every summer**.
 It is a series of different arts and cultural festivals, with the biggest and most well-known being the **Edinburgh Festival Fringe** (‘the Fringe’).
 The Fringe is a showcase of mainly theatre and comedy performances.
 It often shows experimental work.
-- The **Laurence Olivier** Awards take place **annually** at different venues in London.
+- The **Laurence Olivier** Awards take place **annually** at different venues in **London**.
 There are a variety of categories, including best director, best actor and best actress.
 The awards are named after the British actor Sir Laurence Olivier, later Lord Olivier, who was best known for his roles in various **Shakespeare** plays.

 ## Art